flatironinstitute/kachery-p2p/doc/online_and_offline_modes.md

 The following Python client operations can be used to load files and data:

 ```
-kp.load_file(uri: str) -> local file path OR None
+kp.load_file(uri: str) -> file path on local system OR None
 kp.load_text(uri: str) -> str OR None
 kp.load_object(uri: str) -> dict OR None
 kp.load_npy(uri: str) -> np.ndarray OR None
 kp.load_bytes(uri: str, start: int, end: int)-> bytearray OR None
 ```

-Whether in offline or online mode, kachery will first directly check the local kachery storage directory for the file with the given kachery URI.
+Whether in offline or online mode, kachery will first directly check the storage directory ($KACHERY_OFFLINE_STORAGE_DIR in offline mode, or the one specified by the daemon in online mode) for the file with the given kachery URI.
 If it is not found, and we are in online mode, then the client will make the load request to the daemon.
 The daemon will then attempt to load the file from the kachery-p2p network.
-If the load is successful, then the file content may then be loaded by the Python client from the local kachery storage directory.
+If the load is successful, then the file content may then be loaded by the Python client from the kachery storage directory.

 ## Storing files

-The following Python client operations can be used to store files and data locally:
+The following Python client operations can be used to store files and data in the kachery storage for the local node:

 ```
 kp.store_file(path: str) -> uri